smik91/OneMistakeLoaderBot/README.md

 # Telegram Video Bot (.NET 8.0)

-A Telegram bot written in .NET 8.0 that can upload videos up to 50 MB.
+A Telegram bot written in .NET 8.0 that can upload videos up to 50 MB (due telegram restrictions)
-The bot is not working due to new youtube rules. **Only users with premium subscription can download videos.**
 ## Features
 - Handles video uploads (up to 50 MB)
 - Basic command handling in a Telegram chat